Winter will be a major factor in the Ukraine war, officials say

 Biden administration officials say it is imperative to use the winter slowdown to rebuild Ukraine’s defensive and offensive weapons supply.

-On Thursday, the Pentagon announced it would deliver another $400 million in weapons, including mobile short-range Avenger air defence vehicles that fire Stinger missiles.
+On Thursday, the Pentagon announced it would deliver another $400 million in weapons, including mobile short-range Avenger air defense vehicles that fire Stinger missiles.

 During the looming pause, both sides will also retrain troops and gear up for a renewed push in February, military analysts said.